October 04, 2022 | North Carolina Whistleblower

 Doctors are responsible for understanding the federal and state laws where they practice.
 Becoming familiar with the AKS and being able to identify a kickback or offer of a kickback can help them avoid violations – and report others who may be in violation.

 Kickbacks are dangerous to the government healthcare system because they can lead doctors to make medical decisions based on personal gain instead of the health of their patients.
-When a healthcare provider accepts kickbacks, he or she may be encouraged to prescribe certain medications and treatment plans, regardless of the patients’ needs, or they may direct patients to inferior treatment centers for a kickback.
+When healthcare providers accept kickbacks, they may be encouraged to prescribe certain medications and treatment plans, regardless of the patients’ needs, or they may direct patients to inferior treatment centers for a kickback.

 In addition to endangering patients’ health and welfare, kickbacks can drive up the expenses of government-funded healthcare programs such as Medicare, Medicaid, and TRICARE.
 They can also alter the competitive marketplace.
 Without competition, medical services and care can become subpar.